|

 * Speak either Korean, Mandarin, or English

-* Live in the United States for the next 12 months
+* Will live in the United States for the next 12 months

 Exclusion Criteria: